kkrismer/seqgra/README.md

   --eval-n EVAL_N       maximum number of examples to be evaluated per set
-                        (defaults to the total number of examples); this evaluator argument will be passed to all evaluators --eval-n-per-label EVAL_N_PER_LABEL
+                        (defaults to the total number of examples); this evaluator argument will be passed to all evaluators --eval-suppress-plots
+                        if this flag is set, plots are suppressed globally; this evaluator argument will be passed to all evaluators
+  --eval-n-per-label EVAL_N_PER_LABEL
                         maximum number of examples to be evaluated for each label and set (defaults to the total number of